andreasavio/log-lib/README.md

 The code is provided as a Visual Studio 2013 solution.
 It contains two projects:
 - demo:  A simple command-line application demonstrating the library features;
-- tests: The unit tests, which rely on the Google Test framework.
+- tests: The unit tests, which rely on the GoogleTest framework.

 ### Use the library ###